-Marina Vishmidt joined the Centre for Culture Studies in 2016 and the Department of Media and Communications in 2017.
+Marina Vishmidt joined the Centre for Culture Studies in 2016 and the Department of Media, Communications and Cultural Studies in 2017.
 Her work is mainly concerned with the relationship between art, value and labour, with an emphasis on the speculative relations that link processes of financialisation and subjectivation.

 Other research interests include continental philosophy, aesthetics, political economy and feminist theory.

 She has developed a distinctive profile within and between the spheres of the academy, artistic spaces and activism, where she works as a writer, editor and cultural organiser.
 She also has a specialism in artists moving image from a critical and curatorial perspective.

 Dr Vishmidt convenes and lectures on the MA in Culture Industry.
 Dr Vishmidt has additionally taught and supervised dissertations at BA and MA level at the University of Brighton, Middlesex University and the Dutch Art Institute/ARTez, and the University of the Arts, Helsinki.

 Areas of Supervision

 Dr Vishmidt supervises PhD students in art and financialisation, critical theory, creative economy, organisation studies, political and philosophical aesthetics and feminism.
 She is also an external supervisor for a practice-based PhD on general intellect, institutional critique and performative negation at the Ruskin School of Art.